jtanza/rufus/README.md

 The project is packaged with Maven and is built as a fat jar.
 Once the jar is built, it is possible to both initialize the database and start the HTTP server with the snapshot jar and the Dropwizard `db` and `server` commands.
 These steps are covered below.

-Clone the repo.
+1) Clone the repo.

 `$ git clone https://github.com/jtanza/rufus.git && cd rufus`

+2) Set the JWT hash.

 Rufus uses JWT for creating access tokens for user claims.
 The server key is read as an environment variable `(JWT_SECRET)` and must be set prior to server startup.
 For convenience, a hash can be generated with bash/md5 and set directly.

 `$ export JWT_SECRET=$(echo -n a_super_secret_password | md5)`

-Package the project.
+3) Package the project.

 `$ mvn package`

-Configure the h2 database.
+4) Configure the h2 database.

 `$ java -jar target/rufus-1.0-SNAPSHOT.jar db migrate config.yml`

-Start the server.
+5) Start the server.

 `$ java -jar target/rufus-1.0-SNAPSHOT.jar server config.yml`